- Crack Drug Facts

 The smell of crack smoke is frequently compared to that of meth.
 You might smell gasoline, paint, the scent of a nail salon, burning rubber, or burning plastic.

 Contrarily, cocaine is well renowned for having a delicate floral aroma.
-However, since snorting rather than smoking is the preferred mode of consumption, it is extremely improbable that one could detect cocaine solely by smell.
+Snorting, not smoking, is the primary way people use cocaine.
+So, it’s highly unlikely to detect cocaine solely by its smell.

 How Crack Is Used